-Appellant LaDennis Graham was denied him Sixth Amendment right to effective assistance of counsel where his attorney, representing him during criminal charges of possession of cocaine failed to adequately represent appellant by failing to object where trial court accepted plea and imposed sentence without determining that Appellant knew elements or charges and without advising Appellant of the right to appeal the sentence.
-Moreover, defense counsel failed to object to the indictment's failure to give notice of the correct statute in which the crime was charged
+Appellant Gary Lewis was denied his Sixth Amendment right to effective assistance of counsel where his attorney, representing him during criminal charges of sales of cocaine failed to adequately represent Appellant by failing to object where trial court accepted plea and imposed sentence without determining that Appellant knew elements or charges and without advising Appellant of the right to appeal the sentence as such right was recognized and carved out by the case law determinations of the Mississippi Supreme Court with the full force and effect, and impact as would be applicable in the case of any other law.

 In Jackson v.
 State, 815 So.2d 1196 (Miss.
-2002), the Court held the following in regards to ineffective assistance of counsel.
+2002), the Court held the following in regards to ineffective assistance of counsel:.